wabbit-corp/repo-template/CLA.md

 ### 10. Indemnification and Liability Limitations

-You agree to indemnify and hold harmless {{COMPANY_NAME}}, its officers, directors, and agents, against any claim arising from your breach of the representations and warranties in this Agreement.
-This indemnification obligation shall be limited to actual damages incurred by {{COMPANY_NAME}}, and in no event shall your total liability exceed $500.
+To the extent permitted by applicable law, you agree to indemnify and hold harmless {{COMPANY_NAME}}, its officers, directors, and agents, against any claim arising from your breach of the representations and warranties in this Agreement.
+This indemnification obligation shall be limited to actual damages incurred by {{COMPANY_NAME}}, and in no event shall your total liability exceed the actual damages incurred by {{COMPANY_NAME}} as a direct result of your breach.

 CONTRIBUTIONS ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
 IN NO EVENT SHALL YOU BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH YOUR CONTRIBUTIONS OR THE USE OR OTHER DEALINGS IN THE CONTRIBUTIONS.

+### 10.1 Disclaimer of Warranties and Limitation of Liability

+THE PROJECT AND ANY DERIVATIVE WORKS ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+IN NO EVENT SHALL {{COMPANY_NAME}} BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, ARISING IN ANY WAY OUT OF THE USE OF THE PROJECT, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ### 11. Term and Termination